arashmid/Data-Descriptors-Data-Topologies-and-AI-Networks/README.md

 DA-ITN objectives include
 1. Discover an optimised training path for AI models based on the knowledge information available at data nodes.
 2. Exploite the training records of AI models to faciliate "subsequente training episodes" and optimize inference services.
-3. Establish a new overlay network for AI model training, inference, and potentially agent to agent interaction.
+3. Establish a new network for AI model training, inference, and potentially agent to agent interaction.